Since 2005, travelers like you have helped us change the world through micro-donations.

-In October 2014, in partnership with the World Health Organisation (WHO), WaterAid Australia undertook research in two rural provinces of Cambodia, Kampong Speu and Prey Veng to understand the status of water, sanitation and hygiene in health care facilities who provide services in maternal and newborn health.
-Results showed:
+In October 2014, in partnership with the World Health Organisation (WHO) WaterAid Australia undertook research in two rural provinces in Cambodia, to understand the status of water, sanitation and hygiene in healthcare facilities, particularly those that provide services in maternal and newborn health.
+We found:

 With these findings in mind, WaterAid has embarked on this new project with an overall goal of protecting the health and safety of mothers and their newborn babies when accessing services in a Cambodian healthcare facility.

 In order to make significant and sustainable improvements to water, sanitation and hygiene in healthcare facilities, we have worked hard to establish strong relationships with government partners.

 Starting with a formal meeting with the Secretary of State for the Ministry of Health, His Excellency Professor Eng Huot was presented with a clear message that WASH in healthcare facilities is essential to basic quality of care and a fundamental part of infection prevention control.
 He not only agreed with its importance for improving health in Cambodia but also reinforced it, stating, “Without water, healthcare facilities can’t reach the infection prevention control standard.”